unitartu-remrob/remrob-server/README.md

 ### To do:

+- Make a server that can handle multiple websocket proxies at once ✅
 - Make the image more user-friendly ✅
-- Make a server that can handle multiple websocket proxies at once ✅
+- Enable NVIDIA hardware acceleration in the containers ✅
 - Run the containers as a non-root user ✅

 ### Limitations & issues: